-In all cases, it uses significand directly for further computing involving x.
-It will not allocate anything.
+In all cases, significand will be used directly for further computing involving x.
+This function does not allocate anything.
 A floating-point number initialized with this function cannot be resized using mpfr\set\prec or mpfr\prec\round, or cleared using mpfr\clear!
 The significand must have been initialized with mpfr\custom\init using the same precision prec.